8gears/n8n-helm-chart/README.md

 # Webhook related settings
 # With .Values.scaling.webhook.enabled=true you disable Webhooks from the main process, but you enable the processing on a different Webhook instance.
 # See https://github.com/8gears/n8n-helm-chart/issues/39#issuecomment-1579991754 for the full explanation.
-# Webhook processes rely on Redis too.
+# Webhook processes rely on Valkey/Redis too.
 webhook:
   enabled: false
   # additional (to main) config for webhook
   config: {}
   # additional (to main) config for webhook